Language Arts Curriculum

 Even advanced readers usually benefit by reviewing and cementing foundational phonic principles, which will help them know how to sound out challenging words when they encounter them.
 Advanced readers usually take less time to go through the courses and quickly reach higher levels.
 In the meantime, you can help your child continue to gain reading progress by completing the following:

 1. Supplement with books from The Good and the Beautiful Book List that are on the child’s reading level.
-The book list has a separate assessment to determine his or her reading level.
+The book list has a separate placement test to determine his or her reading level.

 2. Read aloud with your child books that are 2–3 levels higher than the child’s personal reading level, switching off every paragraph or page.
 When reading on their own, children often skip through challenging words.
 Reading out loud with the parent or teacher encourages the child to sound out